 Swap the stars with the moons, using only knights' moves (as on a chess board).
 What is the smallest number of moves possible?

-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?